How Do Some Authors Get HUNDREDS Of Great Reviews, While Others Get Nothing?

 You will either be contacting reviewers by e-mail or by using the contact form provided on their website.
-Contact form vary widely — some just give you the room for some preliminary information while others require all the details.
+Contact forms vary widely — some just give you the room for some preliminary information while others require all the details.

 Keeping it as short as you can, let the reviewer know who you are, a bit about your book and if it has been published, OR when it will be published.

-Offer to send them a copy in whatever format they desire (print, PDF, mobi, or as a GIFT). ** You should already know this, but are confirming and adding additional options.
+Offer to send them a copy in whatever format they desire (print, PDF, e-pub or as a GIFT). ** You should already know this, but are confirming and adding additional options.
 If your book is already published, include your Amazon (or other) link so they can check it out.